ivan-pinatti/docker-torrent-box-with-vpn/README.md

-# Usenet/Torrent Box using Docker Compose with ProtonVPN
+# Torrent, Usenet, NZB, VPN (ProtonVPN) box through Docker Compose

+The code on this repository is intended to be used to share media content with various networks such as Torrent and Usenet while protecting your privacy through a VPN (ProtonVPN).
+The main idea is to provide access where internet censors and content restriction apply.
+I totally discourage using this code for any piracy reasons.

+The stack can be run in any Linux box.\
+Besides Plex transcoding, all other apps and functions are super light and a basic Raspberry Pi is able to handle the load.

 [![license](https://img.shields.io/github/license/ivan-pinatti/docker-torrent-box?style=plastic)](https://github.com/ivan-pinatti/docker-torrent-box/blob/master/LICENSE)

-The code below is intended to be used as a Torrent Box through a VPN connection.
+---

 ## Apps Included